-Stay away from milk and wheat and eat quinoa, rice, and bananas if you have frequent irritable bowel syndrome symptoms.
+Stay away from milk and wheat and eat quinoa, rice, and bananas for a helpful irritable bowel syndrome diet, also known as the low FODMAP diet.
 Here are some other diet tips.

 Do you get symptoms similar to stomach flu — abdominal cramps plus a change in bowel movements — that wax and wane but never vanish?
 Do you frequently get diarrhea or constipation or both, alternating?
 Do you often feel gassy and bloated?

 These are irritable bowel syndrome (IBS) symptoms, which might come on slowly, arrive fast for no apparent reason, or set in after an actual stomach flu or infection.